fcplaystation13-sys/The-Eject-bug/README.md

 # The-Eject-bug
-The Eject bug i found.
+The Eject bug i found on the PS5, i have only found this permanent bug i have barely any knowledge about it yet i just know that it survives everything and bypasses DRM on digital games.